Stephen Ministry

 Stephen Ministry in our congregation uses these trained and supervised lay people to provide one-to-one Christian care to others.
 Stephen Ministers are not counselors or social workers and their role is only to listen and to care, not to give advice or direction.

-Since 1997 the Community Church has trained over 60 Stephen Ministers and we currently have over 30 individuals, both Protestant and Roman Catholic, serving as active Stephen Ministers.
+Since 1997 the Community Church of the Verdes has trained over 60 Stephen Ministers.
+We currently have over 30 individuals, both Protestant and Roman Catholic, serving as active Stephen Ministers.

 Our Stephen Ministry program helps to coordinate a Grief Support Group, typically held in the February time frame each year.